 If there is a special occasion there has to be Biryani on the Dining table…

-I have very fond memories of my mom preparing Biryani on Eid ul fitr.
-And don’t wait eid for delicious biryani.. its our weekend special meal.😃
+I have very fond memories of my mom preparing Biryani on Eid ul Fitr.
+And don’t wait for eid for delicious biryani.. it is our weekend special meal.😃

 Friday Special is always Biryani.
 I haven’t met anyone who doesn’t love Biryani and frankly I don’t want to meet them also 😁